 The problem with finance isn’t that 80% of finance experts can’t beat the market, it’s that we make everything so inaccessible to the average layperson.
-You cannot convince the general population to hand over their hard earned money for you to manage unless you can convince them that you have some information advantage over them.
-The way financial managers used to do this is by using lots of cryptic terminology so people are discouraged from trying to understand something that’s inherently simple.
+You cannot convince the general population to hand over their hard-earned money for you to manage unless you can convince them that you have some information advantage over them.
+The way financial managers used to do this is by using lots of cryptic terminologies so people are discouraged from trying to understand something that’s inherently simple.
 Words like these make most people start to tune out immediately, including us:

 In today’s world of millennial investors, you cannot use harsh words like those.
 You need to explain these complex financial topics using more friendly and accessible words because today’s youth are too

 lazy busy to learn themselves.
 According to a recent article in the Financial Times, online broker Robinhood which caters to millennials found that their customer base had a difficult time understanding how interest rates work so they moved to a fixed monthly fee for margin loans (rolls eyes).
 If you have a tough time figuring out an interest rate, the last thing you should be doing is trading on margin.

 The key takeaway here is that fintech companies can now create business models around repackaging financial products that have been around for a long time and make them more accessible to millennials – in other words, dumbing them down.
 One such company we came across is Fundbox which offers a small business loan product which is often referred to as “factoring”.

 Factoring for Millennials

 In its most basic form, Fundbox gives small businesses access to credit in just minutes.
 In the big bad real world out there, this is something finance people refer to as “factoring” and it’s been offered as a financial product for quite a while now.
 The concept is actually quite simple.